 • Students who are awarded Federal Work Study must contact the Job Development and Placement Center within two weeks of the first awarded semester to obtain employment and maintain eligibility.
-By the fourth week, students should have job placement or be working.
-Federal Work-Study students who do not obtain employment by the fourth week of the first awarded semester, will lose the annual awarded amount (Fall & Spring) of Federal Work Study.
-Additional paperwork regarding Federal Work Study must be completed before funds will be made available.
+By the fourth week, students should have job placement.
+Federal Work Study students not employed by the fourth week of the first awarded semester will lose the annual awarded amount (Fall & Spring) of Federal Work Study.